-Sheep Creek - Swamp Canyon Loop is a 4.2 mile moderately trafficked loop trail located near Bryce Canyon, UT that features beautiful wild flowers.
+Sheep Creek - Swamp Canyon Loop is a 4.1 mile moderately trafficked loop trail located near Bryce Canyon, Utah that features beautiful wild flowers.
 The trail is rated as moderate and primarily used for hiking.

 The Sheep Creek/ Swamp Canyon Loop takes you down into a forested part of the canyon and back out again.
 Beautiful views of Mud Butte and Swamp Butte along the way.